s3g/s3g-mc/docs/process-guides.md

 4. Shape amplitude and density with breakpoint envelopes.
 5. Render a short test before making a long version.

 Algorithms have different spatial behavior.
-Dust-like modes work well as stochastic clouds.
-Pulse and packet modes read more clearly with lower density and sharper envelopes.
-Byte-mask materials can become noise quickly, so sparse density and amplitude shaping are useful.
-Spline and drift-like materials benefit from slower breakpoint motion.
+Dust-like modes behave as stochastic clouds.
+Pulse and packet modes show their event structure with lower density and sharper envelopes.
+Byte-mask materials change quickly as density increases, so sparse density and amplitude shaping give more separation.
+Spline and drift-like materials respond well to slower breakpoint motion.

 Use the detailed breakpoint editor when the render feels too static.
 A good starting set is amplitude, density, brightness, and one spatial control.
 Randomize one lane at a time until the behavior is legible.

 ## Render MC Spectra Synth

-Use this for slower, polished synthetic material based on spectral masses, resonators, impulse responses, and partial-like behavior.
+Use this for synthetic material based on spectral masses, resonators, impulse responses, and partial-like behavior.
 It is also rendered offline through the included JSFX synth engine.

-Good first approach:
+Starting approach:

 - Keep peak normalize on.
 - Start with moderate density and brightness.
-- Use amplitude and spectral-shape breakpoint lanes before adding heavy spatial motion.
+- Use amplitude and spectral-shape breakpoint lanes before adding wide spatial motion.
-- Avoid judging the process from only the first second; some modes develop over the whole duration.
+- Some modes develop over the whole duration, so check more than the opening moment of a render.

 Impulse and resonator modes can become clicky if the event layer is too sharp.
 Increase event smoothing or use slower envelopes when that happens.
-Spectral-mass modes usually sound better when density changes over time rather than staying fixed.
+Spectral-mass modes often reveal more internal motion when density changes over time rather than staying fixed.

 ## Partial Trace Resynth